vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 You can create multiple `iks` or `openshift` clusters and worker pools on VPC.
 For `ROKS` clusters, ensure that public gateways are enabled to allow your cluster to correctly provision ingress application load balancers.

-The following example shows the `cluster` variable type.
+The following example shows the `cluster` variable type:

 ```terraform
 list(